A bit about me...

 I love what Genuine Jersey stands for and their values, specially in this modern world of cheap multi production and throw-away society.
 I am obviously not from Jersey but I adore this island, its beauty, history and people.
-Being a member of Genuine Jersey, a platform that protects good quality and craftsmanship in Jersey, is an honour to me.
+Being a member of Genuine Jersey, a platform that protects good quality and craftsmanship in Jersey, meanss a great deal to me.

-After doing summer markets at St. Aubin's and the Royal Square, Christmas Markets and a couple of other venues, production increased and I had to move to bigger premises.
-Renting out in town is out of the question due to costs.
+After doing summer markets at St. Aubin's, Simply Spring and Simply Christmas at the Royal Square, and a couple of other events, I decided to move to bigger premises.
+Renting out in town is out of the question for artists due to costs.
 So I fixed the garage a bit and built myself a new studio:

 This is my studio now.
 It was our garage.
 Doors off, second hand glazing, a bit of paint and a few sockets here and there, and... voila!
 Best studio ever!
 I love it, its my special space and I love spending all the hours I can in there.